-The Yirralka Rangers manage fire on their country as part of the North East Arnhem Land Fire Abatement carbon project, which is held by Arnhem Land Fire Abatement (ALFA) NT.
+The Yirralka Rangers are part of the North East Arnhem Land Fire Abatement project registered under (ALFA) NT.